diparikh-project/vscode-amphtml-validator/README.md

 - `<html ⚡4email>`
 - `<html amp="" id="a">`

-Full list of valid amp attributes are:
+Full list of valid AMP attributes are:
 `⚡|amp|⚡4ads|amp4ads|⚡4email|amp4email` (case insensitive)

-All AMP HTML validator Errors/Warnings are reported in **PROBLEMS** view (Open the panel by `View->Problems`, if not already opened).
+All AMP validator Errors/Warnings are reported in **PROBLEMS** view (Open the panel by `View->Problems`, if not already opened).

 Issues are removed from the **PROBLEMS** panel when fixed in the editor.

-Each AMP HTML validation error/warning row has 3 parts as under:
+Each AMP validation error/warning row has 3 parts as under:

 `[<TYPE>] <ERROR_MESSAGE> : <LINK> (LINE_NUM, COLUMN_NUM)`

-- `TYPE:` AMP HTML document type as defined in `<html>` tag.
+- `TYPE:` AMP document type as defined in `<html>` tag.
-- `ERROR_MESSAGE`: The error/warning message as reported by the AMP HTML validator.
+- `ERROR_MESSAGE`: The error/warning message as reported by the AMP validator.
-- `DOCUMENTATION_LINK`: Link to AMP HTML documentation about this error.
+- `DOCUMENTATION_LINK`: Link to AMP documentation about this error.
 - `(LINE_NUM, COLUMN_NUM)`: Starting location of the error in the editor.

 The **PROBLEMS** panel might render other errors/warnings